Dominique Blake: Early life and education

 Blake was born on 15 February 1987 in Bronx, New York.
 She began her career as an indoor track and field athlete in 2002 before she started to compete in outdoor track and field events the following year.
 Blake spent four years as an athlete for Penn State University starting in 2004 and graduated from Penn State with a communications degree.

 Career

 NCAA

-As a NCAA athlete, Blake was 12th in the 4x400 meter relay with Penn State at the 2006 NCAA Division I Indoor Track and Field Championships.
+As an NCAA athlete, Blake was 12th in the 4x400 meter relay with Penn State at the 2006 NCAA Division I Indoor Track and Field Championships.
 The following year, Blake and her 4x400 meter relay team was 4th at the 2007 NCAA Division I Indoor Track and Field Championships.
 During the 2007 indoor championships, Blake and her three teammates finished in 13th in the distance medley event.
 At the 2008 NCAA Division I Indoor Track and Field Championships, Blake and her teammates were 5th in the 4x400 meter relay.
 At individual events for the 2008 NCAA Indoor Championships, Blake did not advance past the 400 meters heats and finished 17th overall.